tock/tock/doc/wg/core/notes/core-notes-2024-10-04.md

  * Lawrence: Maybe the free interface.
 Or locations of buffers that applications already own
  * Johnathan: About metaptr, does it represent capabilities that are pointers only?
 Aren't there other types of capabilities?
  * Lawrence: I'm also using it for the register file, so any capabilities.
  * Johnathan: So it's more than just pointers.
 Okay.
-The other thing I'm puzzled on, in non-CHERI you're relying on the cast to copy information.
+The other thing that confused me, in non-CHERI you're relying on the cast to copy provenance information, correct?
  * Lawrence: I wonder if I could rewrite that wrapper layer with strict provenance in mind.
  * Johnathan: I used `*mut ()` in libtock-rs for similar things.
 Maybe I'm thinking too strictly about it.
  * Lawrence: Maybe I should change to strict provenance.
 Would that cause issues across the kernel?